Skip to content

-10 Steakhouses That Serve Hand-Cut Steaks To Order
+10 Steakhouses That Serve the Best Hand-Cut Steaks To Order

-For many, the pinnacle of the restaurant experience is the steakhouse, especially for fine dining, though a quality piece of beef isn't limited to a formal atmosphere.
-There are plenty of steakhouses with a casual vibe that offer delicious hand-cut steaks.
+Of course, there's more to ordering steak than just the cut.
+Selecting a steak that's beautifully marbled and full of flavor may take a little education on the diner's part, as well.
+For many, the steakhouse is the pinnacle of dining experiences, though a quality piece of beef isn't limited to a formal atmosphere.
+There are plenty of steakhouses that offer delicious hand-cut steaks in a more casual atmosphere.
 Here are a few choices stretching across the United States, from chains to local options, that serve up excellent steaks hand-carved to your personal order.

 Texas Roadhouse

-Combine freshly baked bread with honey cinnamon butter, refreshing margaritas, freshly made sides, and hand-cut steaks and you have a winner.
+Combine freshly baked bread with honey cinnamon butter, refreshing margaritas, freshly made sides, and hand-cut steaks, and you have a winner.
 Texas Roadhouse started satisfying customers in 1993 and has since expanded into 49 states, 580 locations, and 22 countries.
-Their Texas-Sized Combos serve up plentiful portions at great value.
+Their Texas-sized combos serve up plentiful portions at great value.
 With a nicely rounded-out selection of seafood, chicken, pork, and salads, there's a solution for each appetite.
 5,000 diners per week can't be wrong.

 Smith & Wollensky